skellis46/slipbox/practice-research and transient knowledge.md

 _thoughts & links:_

-- What does Rye mean by "transient types of knowledge"?
-Is she referring to the apparent ephemerality of performance?
+- What did Rye mean by "transient types of knowledge"?
+Was she referring to the apparent ephemerality of performance?
 Knowledge that disappears?
 What might that be?
 How might it be useful?
 - consider that transience as an epistemic concept is acting as a proxy -- a way of keeping the epistemic work of performance at arm's length
 - curious that her thinking is also hinting at how #practice-research might challenge the Academy (as seen in questions in [[early questions for practice-research]])
 - #finger-pointing-moon